gofiber/fiber/docs/middleware/session.md

 ### Store

-The `Store` struct is used to manage session data.
-It is created using the `NewWithStore` function or by calling the `Store` method on a `Middleware`.
+Handles session data management and is created using `NewWithStore` or by accessing the `Store` method of a middleware instance.

 ```go
 type Store struct {